Febulix/cgru/docs/afanasy/job_task.rst

 Job Task
 ========

-Tasks are exists only in non-numeric blocks, where each task can have its own name and command.
+Tasks need to be set up only for non-numeric blocks where each task can have its own name and command.
-In numeric blocks tasks are generated on demand, as numeric block enough has information to generate any task.
+For numeric blocks, tasks get generated automatically on demand and a numeric block has enough information to generate its tasks.
-Most blocks are numeric, as tasks are differ only by few numbers in a command.
+Most blocks are numeric, as tasks differ only by a few values (like frame numbers) in a command.

-There are some cases when tasks commands differ by some strings, and block can't be described by frame numbers.
+There are some cases where task commands differ in several strings and thus the block cannot describe them by frame numbers.
 For example *ffmpeg* converts various sequences and movies in a single job block (Rules constructs such jobs for previews).

+Python example on how to create a job with a non-numeric block and custom tasks:
 .. code-block:: python

    import af